-Grandpont Nursery School and Childcare
+Grandpont Nursery School and Childcare Complaint form

-Complaint form

-Please complete and return towho will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Office who will acknowledge receipt and explain what action will be taken.

+Please give details of your complaint:

+f applicable, name of child(ren) at Grandpont:

+Telephone:

+Postcode

+Address:

 Your name:

-Address:

-Postcode:

-Daytime telephone number:

-Evening telephone number:

-If applicable, name of child(ren) at school:

-Please give details of your complaint:

 What action, if any, have you already taken to try and resolve your complaint?
 (Who did you speak to and what was the response?)

-Your relationship to the school, e.g. parent, carer, neighbour, member of public:

-Continued overleaf
+public:

-what actions do you reel might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
-If so, please give details.
+If so, please give details

-The year actual many paper ments in ear, produce give detailed

 Signature:

 Date:

 Official Use:

 Date of acknowledgement sent:

-By Whom:
+By whom:

-On an electric section and the

 Complaint referred to:

 Date:

-Appendix 2 Sharing your concerns about your child's education A guide to parents
+Appendix 2: Sharing your concerns about your child's education - A guide to parents